Mamluk dynasty of Iraq: Dynasty of Hasan Pasha

-Hasan Pasha (1704–1723)
+Hassan Pasha (1704–1723)

-In Baghdad, Hasan Pasha (ჰასან ფაშა), the Ottoman governor of Georgian origin sent from Constantinople, and his son Ahmad Pasha (1723–47) established a Georgian Mamluk household, through which they exercised authority and administered the province.
+In Baghdad, Hassan Pasha (ჰასან ფაშა), the Ottoman governor of Georgian origin sent from Constantinople, and his son Ahmad Pasha (1723–47) established a Georgian Mamluk household, through which they exercised authority and administered the province.

 Ahmad Pasha (1723–1747)

-Hasan's son and successor, Ahmad (აჰმედ ფაშა), continued to recruit the Mamluks and promoted them to key administrative and military positions.
+Hassan's son and successor, Ahmad (აჰმედ ფაშა), continued to recruit the Mamluks and promoted them to key administrative and military positions.
 Both Hasan and Ahmad rendered a valuable service to the Ottoman Porte by curbing the unruly tribes and securing a steady inflow of taxes to the treasury in Constantinople as well as by defending Iraq against yet another military threat from the Safavids and Afsharids of Iran.

 By the time Ahmad Pasha died in 1747, his Mamluks had been organized into a powerful, self-perpetuating elite corps of some 2,000 men ("Georgian Guard").
 On Ahmad's death, the sultan attempted to prevent these Mamluks from assuming power and sent an outsider as his wali in Baghdad.
 However, Ahmad's son-in-law Sulayman Abu Layla, already in charge of Basra, marched on Baghdad in the head of his Georgian guard and ousted the Ottoman administrator, thereby inaugurating 84 years of the Mamluk rule in Iraq.

-Sulayman Abu Layla Pasha (1749–1762)
+Sulayman Abu Layla (1749–1762)

 By 1750, Sulayman Abu Layla had established himself as an undisputed master at Baghdad and had been recognized by the Porte as the first Mamluk Pasha of Iraq.
 The newly established regime embarked on a campaign to gain more autonomy from the Ottoman government and to curb the resistance of the Arab and Kurdish tribes.
 They managed to counter Al-Muntafiq threats in the south and brought Basra under their control.
 They encouraged Omani and European trade and allowed the British East India Company to establish an agency in Basra in 1763.